 When is Arbor Day?

-National Arbor Day in 2019 will fall on Friday, April 26.
+National Arbor Day in falls on the last Friday in April each year.
 Arbor Day is the annual holiday encouraging all U.S. citizens to plant, care for, and celebrate local trees.
-Nationally, the observation falls on the last Friday in April each year (local observations are usually timed to coincide with optimum planting weather), and presents a wonderful opportunity for parents and teachers to instill in our students a sense of appreciation for America’s natural resources.
+Local observations are usually timed to coincide with optimum planting weather, and presents a wonderful opportunity for parents and teachers to instill in our students a sense of appreciation for America’s natural resources.
 Furthermore, Arbor Day is a perfect occasion to explain what caring for our tree population means for the betterment of our nation and to nurture students' developing sense of national unity.

 These three facts should jump start any Arbor Day celebration.
 Plus, below is a presidential reminder as to exactly why we should tend to our nation’s trees.